maritatsuko/what_to_eat/README.md

 # What to eat

-Course project for tsoha: I am always complaining about now knowing what to eat, so I came up with this solution.
+Course project for tsoha: I am always complaining about not knowing what to eat, so I came up with this solution.
 How about a website that decides for me?

 **Features:**
 * Generate a random meal from a list of recipes